larsbaumeister/huffman/README.md

 How to build:
 1. clone this git repo
-2. cd into the project dir
+2. cd into the cloned repo
-3. run `cmake -DCMAKE_BUILD_TYPE=Release .`
+3. generate a makefile with `cmake -DCMAKE_BUILD_TYPE=Release .`
-4. run `make`
+4. compile with `make`
-5. done. you should now have the huffman executable in the project directory
+5. you should now have the huffman executable in the project directory

 How to use:
 - to compress a file use `huffman -c <your-file>`